SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_overview.md

 This is by design.
 We want you to quickly get to the Docassemble playground to continue editing your code.

+## Before you use the Weaver

+* Make sure you got the [field labels](label_variables) (variable names) right:
+    * Use the Assembly Line variable names for things like `users` and `other_parties`.
+    * Double-check the order of word "suffixes" like `name_first` and `address_unit` (they go big to small).
+    * In PDFs, make sure you used `__1`, `__2` etc at the end of a variable name if you had to repeat it in the same document.
+* Rename the document to remove any extra "stuff", like -01, _final, _labeled, etc. The filename will get reused throughout your project.
+* Plan to finish using the Weaver in one sitting, most of the time.
+It is easier to customize in the playground, and harder to go back to your older Weaver session.

 ## What the Weaver does

 The steps that the Weaver will walk you through are as follows: